ranapat/pexels-screensaver/README.md

 ```

 - Adjust how long each slide shall stay and how many items per genre you prefer

+`slide_duration` is in milliseconds
+`max_slides_from_genre` will define how many images to play from one genre before moving to the next one
 ```
 [BEHAVIOUR]
 slide_duration = 15000